The Surprising Way to Reduce Your Dementia Risk

 "All three theories suggest that treating hearing loss with something as simple as using a hearing aid could directly modify or affect those pathways and reduce the risk of cognitive decline," explained Lin.

-Regardless of the reasons, there's little to lose and a lot to gain by getting a hearing aid if you're experiencing hearing challenges, particularly because of the link between hearing loss and loneliness and social isolation which, by themselves, can have a devastating impact on your overall health and well-being.
+With so many compelling benefits, there's little to lose and a lot to gain by getting a hearing aid if you're experiencing hearing challenges, particularly because of the link between hearing loss and loneliness and social isolation, which, by themselves, can have a devastating impact on your overall health and well-being.

 How to get an affordable hearing aid

-If you use an Apple iPhone, you can use AirPods (in-ear earphones or earbuds) as hearing aids.
+If you use an Apple iPhone, you can use AirPods Pro (in-ear earphones or earbuds) as hearing aids.
 The FDA approved their use for mild to moderate hearing loss in 2024.
-The FDA only tested Apple AirPods Pro 2 earbuds.
+The Apple AirPods Pro 2 and 3 earbuds are the only earbuds with FDA approval.

-If you're under 65 or still on private insurance and not on Medicare, check first with your insurance provider.
-Twenty-five states require private insurance plans to provide some level of coverage for hearing aids.
+If you're under 65 or still on private insurance and not on Medicare, check with your insurance provider first.
+While many states require private insurance to cover hearing aids for children, only five states (Arkansas, Connecticut, Illinois, New Hampshire, and Rhode Island) require it for adults.

 If you're 65 or older.
 Unfortunately, Medicare does not provide coverage for hearing aids, so some older Americans may struggle to access this intervention due to cost burdens.
 Some other affordable options listed here may help you get the hearing aids you need.